h2oai/nitro/README.md

 The option's `value` must be a valid color in one of the formats described in the previous example.

+The Color Palette differs from the Color Picker in that the Color Palette returns the `value` of the chosen option, and not a `(r, g, b, a)` tuple.

 ```py
 color = view(box('Choose a color', mode='color', options=[